 - Family History

-If you or your family members have been diagnosed to have CAD, there are some lifestyle changes that need to be adopted immediately and need to be carried on for a life time.
-Even if you have not had CAD, but are at risk of these factors then certain changes in your life style will help you live long and remain fit with a healthy heart.
+If you or your family members have been diagnosed to have CAD, there are some lifestyle changes that need to be adopted immediately and need to be carried on for a lifetime.
+Even if you have not had CAD, but are at risk of these factors then certain changes in your lifestyle will help you live longer and remain fit with a healthy heart.

 PLANNING FOR THE FUTURE

 Smoking – The benefits of quitting smoking will start the moment you stop smoking.
 Smoking affects the body in many ways – it damages your lungs, makes your blood vessels stiff and develops blocks in them (which results in paralytic stroke, limbs needing to be amputated, or heart attacks).
 Each cigarette takes away a certain length of your life and quitting the habit lessens earlier damage and prevents further damage.

 Salt- Foods containing excess salt should be avoided, such as

 - Caffeine-containing beverages (such as Coke, Pepsi, Thums up)